 With his words, Dr. Sullivan had practically said I didn’t have epilepsy.
 Not because he believed that, but because I did.
 I pictured the lakefront the previous spring.
 The reeling, the gravity, the sweat.
 Nothing had ever felt so final.
 That’s what made me think it was leading somewhere.

 It was unfair of me to keep it from him.
-Had to, of course.
+I had to, of course.
 With his power of persuasion, Dr. Sullivan could talk me out of anything.
 Besides, he would have required an EEG.

 Not having epilepsy coverage made for a unique type of oppression.
 At a time when I was flailing in so many ways, the “pre-existing” label kept me down.
 In taking away insurance coverage, patients lose the power to protect themselves.
 You know what that means?
 They have to improvise.

 Some are motivated by money, others by the lack of it.
 Why spend on an EEG when I could taper off for free?
 That was my philosophy.
 Can you put a price on having your hopes dashed?
 ‘Cause that’s what I was doing.
 How can that be quantified?
 I might have invested $200 to have my hopes dashed.
 More than that, really?
 Who’s paying for it?